 The aspect ratio of the bounding box and the inertia ratio of the contour can be used to filter cell aggregates and otherwise invalid events.
-For instance, an aspect ratio below 1 (elongation perpendicular to the channel axis) is most-likely debris and can be excluded from the analysis.
+For instance, an aspect ratio below 1 (elongation perpendicular to the channel axis) is reference small inertia ratio Aspect ratio: 1.32 linertia ratio: 1.32 Deformation: 0.025 debris debris Aspect ratio: 1.06 linertia ratio: 0.75 Deformation: 0.058 Aspect ratio: 1.06 linertia ratio: 0.75 Deformation: 0.058 most-likely debris and can be excluded from the analysis.
 An inertia ratio below 1 also indicates invalid events.